polkadot-js/docs/docs/api-contract/start/contract.md

 const gasLimit = 1000000n;

 // Perform the actual read (no params at the end, for the `get` message)
-// (We perform the send from an account address, it doesn't get executed) const value = await contract.query.get(alicePair.address, value, gasLimit);
+// (We perform the send from an account, here using Alice's address) const value = await contract.query.get(alicePair.address, value, gasLimit);

 // should output 123 as per our initial set (output here is an i32)